 Let’s Set the Scene

 Curiosity has taken me many places and armed me with many stories, some best shared over a Negroni or three.
 With a Theatre degree and Arts masters under my belt, it could be said that I know what I like.
-I’m a glutton for lengthy performances and getting lost in even lengthier conversation.
-Rebecca Solnit reckons ‘Never to get lost is not to live.’
-Lucky for Solnit (and for you) I am an advocate for getting lost, particularly in the arms of another.
+I understand the draw of a well-staged show; the pleasure of a good story well told.
+There’s nothing I like more than chewing the proverbial fat after a performance, especially if it’s done in a corner booth with a good drink and great company.

 Shall we get into it?